How To Look At A House

 Tuesday, October 9, 2018

-Several other standards also come into play: each wall more than 2-feet long needs a receptacle, and hallways more than 10-feet require one.
+Several other standards also come into play: each wall more than 2-feet long needs a receptacle.
 Here’s a diagram from Code Check® of how it works out in multiple situations.

 And, obviously, older homes have fewer receptacles.
 It’s not uncommon to have one receptacle per bedroom in a 1940s era bungalow, and only one receptacle at the kitchen counter.